Gifts designated as a shared gift

 However, if a married couple or the two partners of a registered partnership get a shared gift, the tax bracket affecting their gift tax is that of the spouse/partner whose family relationship is the closest.
 In other words, gift tax under the first bracket is assessed if one of the two recipients, in relation to the donor, is on the first bracket.
 And if both of them are on tax bracket 2, the entire gift tax on the asset will be under tax bracket 2.

 Example: Antti gives his daughter Liisa and Ville, her husband, a gift, intended as shared, worth €80,000.
 He set out a deed of gift stating that it's a gift that must be shared by its recipients.
-Liisa and Ville only have to file one gift tax return and the tax office that the received asset is a shared gift.
-They must pay €7,700 in gift tax under the first bracket and under the 2017 schedule, and they have joint responsibility for its payment.
+Liisa and Ville only have to file one gift tax return and they inform the tax office that the received asset should be treated as a shared gift.
+They must pay €7,700 in gift tax under the first bracket under the 2017 schedule, and they have joint responsibility for its payment.

 However, if Liisa and Ville were not a married couple, the shared gift coming from Antti would entail a gift tax under the second bracket.
 Liisa and Ville would have to pay €18,650 in gift tax under the second bracket and the 2017 schedule.

-If the gift were not intended as a shared one, and Antti would instead be giving two 40,000-euro gifts to Liisa and Ville respectively, the tax authority would assess gift tax separately for both of them.
+If the gift were not intended as a shared one, and Antti would instead be giving two 40,000-euro gifts to Liisa and Ville, respectively, the tax office would assess gift tax separately for both of them.
 In this case, whether Liisa and Ville are married would have no significance.